 Delicious & refreshing Limonada!
 This is an easy recipe that makes 6 cups of perfect sweet lemonade or limeade each and every time.

-Everyone loves a tall fresh drink especially during the hot summer months.
-This recipe is perfect by itself or enjoy this Dragon Berry Lemonade recipe for a refreshing cocktail.
+Everyone loves a tall fresh drink especially during spring or summer months.
+This recipe is perfect by itself or to enjoy with this Dragon Berry Lemonade recipe for a refreshing cocktail.

 Mix both types of citrus to make lemon-limeade.
 So good!

 The key to sweeten it perfectly

 So what’s the key to make perfectly sweetened limonada each and every time?
 Use simple syrup instead of regular sugar!

 By using simple syrup (instead of sugar), you can use cold water to make the Limonada!
 Usually sugar does not dissolve well in cold water so this is the perfect way to start a cold drink without having to add extra sugar.

 - Fresh lemon or lime juice.
 Nothing beats fresh citrus juice!

 - The sweetener: I like to use simple syrup but agave syrup is also a great choice.

 - Garnish: sliced limes or lemon wedges and mint.
 Optional.